-- 1. Exceptional circumstances that hinder participants from meeting a required deadline and standards of a study component and/or the Master's thesis may constitute a precondition for the Board of Examiners to extend the time frame set, based on a positive advice from the study advisor.
+- 1. Exceptional circumstances that hinder students from meeting a required deadline and standards of a study component and/or the Master's thesis may constitute a precondition for the Board of Examiners to extend the time frame set, based on a positive advice from the study advisor.
 Exceptional circumstances that may qualify as a precondition are: - a.
 Illness on the part of the student concerned; - b.
 Physical, sensory or other impairments which the student concerned has; - c.
 Pregnancy on the part of the student concerned; - d.
 Special family circumstances; - e.
-The status of a top-class sportsperson (Topsport Limburg or NOCNSF statement required); - f.
+The status of a top-class sportsperson (Top sport Limburg or NOCNSF statement required): - f.
 Administrative activities as referred to in article 2.1(1) under (e), (f) and (g) of the Implementation Decree for the Act 2008 (Uitvoeringsbesluit 2008 of the Act/WHW), and - g.
-Other personal circumstances, not mentioned in paragraphs a to f, that, if not taken into account by the Board of Examiners, would lead to manifestly unreasonable results. - 2.
-If unforeseen circumstances occur beyond the participant's and/or UM's control and which are solely a result of force majeure, such as the outbreak and control of contagious diseases (such as epidemics/pandemics), that hinder participants from being able to fulfil (the) exam and/or other requirements stated in this EERs, the Board of Examiners, the SBE Board and/or the UM Executive Board may deviate from the EERs and may decide to prescribe and/or provide (an) appropriate alternative(s). - 3.
+Other personal circumstances, not mentioned in paragraphs a to f, that, if not taken into account by the Board of Examiners, would lead to manifestly unreasonable results.

+- 2. If unforeseen and exceptional circumstances occur beyond the student's and/or UM's control and which are solely a result of force majeure, such as situations of crisis or war, humanitarian problems, geopolitical factors/tensions, the outbreak and control of contagious diseases (such as epidemics/pandemics), etc., hinder students from being able to fulfil (the) exam and/or other requirements stated in this EERs, the Board of Examiners, the SBE Board and/or the UM Executive Board may deviate from the EERs and may decide to prescribe and/or provide (an) appropriate alternative(s). - 3.
 In cases not covered or not clearly covered by these regulations, decisions on exceptional circumstances are made by or on behalf of the SBE Board, after it has consulted with the Board of Examiners. - 4.
-In individual cases in which application of the Education and Examination Regulations would lead to manifestly unreasonable results, the Board of Examiners can deviate from the stated regulations in the participant's favour.
+In individual cases in which application of the Education and Examination Regulations would lead to manifestly unreasonable results, the Board of Examiners can deviate from the stated regulations in the student's favour.